-Health care providers play an important role in preventing lead exposure by identifying children who are at risk for lead poisoning.
-Children who are at high risk for lead exposure should be screened at 12 and 24 months, in accordance with Virginia policy.
-Women who are pregnant should be educated about sources of lead, and screened if they are at an increased risk for lead exposure.
-VDH is committed to supporting health care providers with preventing lead poisoning in children across the Commonwealth.
+Health care providers play an important role in identifying children at risk for lead poisoning.
+Children who are at high risk for lead exposure should be screened at 12 and 24 months, per Virginia policy.
+Pregnant people should be educated about sources of lead, and they should be screened if they are at an increased risk for lead exposure.
+VDH is committed to supporting health care providers prevent childhood lead poisoning across the Commonwealth.

 Important Updates